thomas-crane/nrelay/docs/packet-structures.md

 The amount of damage taken.

 #### `kill: boolean`
-Whether or not the damage will kill the player.
+Whether or not the damage will kill target of the damage.

 #### `bulletId: number`
 The bullet id of the projectile which caused the damage.

 #### `objectId: number`
 > Unknown.
-Probably the object id of the enemy which fired the projectile.
+Probably the object id of the object which fired the projectile.

 ## DeathPacket
 Received when a player has died.